This post was updated in April 2019.

 10 very important things to know when planning a road trip to Hokkaido

-1. Bring your Geneva Convention International Driver’s License
+1. Bring your Geneva Convention International Driver’s Permit

-You cannot rent a car if you don’t bring an international driver’s license with you (and your national license as well!).
+You cannot rent a car if you don’t bring an international driving permit with you (and your national license as well!).
 More specifically, Japan only recognizes international driving permits based on the 1949 Geneva Convention.

-Make sure to check if your country provides such a license beforehand and bring the right documents!
+Make sure to check if your country provides such a permit beforehand and bring the right documents!

 2. Drive on the left

 Japan is one of the few countries outside of the former British Empire where people drive on the left, you can read more about the reasons behind this peculiarity at Wiki.
 For many people, including myself, driving on the left is the exact opposite of what they are used to.
 So be careful!